papomail/Daily_QA_UCLH/MR2.md

 **DQA > Torso > Body18 long**
 If needed adjust the planning so that the phantom is centred in FOV and run the protocol as is.

+## Exporting the data
+Export the data to PACS as a regular patient.
 <br/><br/>

 ## Positioning of phantoms